ClickHouse/ClickHouse/docs/en/index.md

 The higher the load on the system, the more important it is to customize the system to the scenario, and the more specific this customization becomes.
 There is no system that is equally well-suited to significantly different scenarios.
 If a system is adaptable to a wide set of scenarios, under a high load, the system will handle all the scenarios equally poorly, or will work well for just one of the scenarios.

-We'll say that the following is true for the OLAP (online analytical processing) scenario:
+We'll say that the following is true for the OLAP scenario:

 - The vast majority of requests are for read access.
 - Data is updated in fairly large batches (> 1000 rows), not by single rows; or it is not updated at all.